[Apologies if you got multiple copies of this invitation]

 Software Defined Systems.
 In addition, it seeks for novel contributions

-is to provide a forum for scientists, engineers, and researchers to
+to provide a forum for scientists, engineers, and researchers to discuss

-discuss and exchange new ideas, novel results and experience on all
+and exchange new ideas, novel results and experience on all aspects of

 * Software Defined Systems support for Cloud Computing.